Skip to content

 When and how will those who wait for justice come to justice?

-What is happening to the communities that are currently living off coal mining?
+What happens to the communities that currently live on coal mining?

 How do you ensure that you are involved in the transformation?